17 Secluded Beaches in Sydney for a Quiet Swim

 Collins Beach

-Located just a few minutes from Manly between North Head and Little Manly Cove, secluded Collins Flat Beach is an excellent spot to escape the crowds and enjoy a quiet swim.
+Just a few minutes from Manly, tucked between North Head and Little Manly Cove, Collins Flat Beach is a secluded retreat, perfect for escaping the crowds and enjoying a quiet swim.

-Note that Collins Flat Beach is also referred to as simply Collins Beach or Collins Flat, depending on who you ask or where you look.
+Collins Flat Beach is sometimes referred to as Collins Beach or simply Collins Flat, depending on who you ask or where you look.

-If you’re after a secluded beach with better access and more facilities, choose Little Manly Beach instead.
-It’s only a couple hundred metres from Store Beach and is an excellent strip of sand for families.
+For a secluded beach with easier access and more facilities, consider Little Manly Beach instead.
+Located only a few hundred metres from Store Beach, it’s a fantastic option for families.

 6. Fairlight Beach, Fairlight